Paulette Jiles: Background

 spoken by the Anishinaabeg peoples in Ontario and elsewhere.

 After marrying Jim Johnson, she moved with him to San Antonio in 1991.
 After several years of travel, including living in Mexico, the couple resettled in San Antonio in 1995, buying a house in the historical district.
-Since her divorce in 2003, Jiles has lived on a 36-acre ranch near Utopia, Texas, about 80 miles west of San Antonio.
+After her divorce in 2003, Jiles lived on a 36-acre (14.6 ha) ranch near Utopia, Texas, about 80 miles (128 km) west of San Antonio.

+In June 2025, Jiles announced that she had been diagnosed with non-alcoholic fatty liver disease.
+She died at a San Antonio hospital on July 8, 2025, at the age of 82.

 Writing career

 Her 2016 novel News of the World was a finalist for the National Book Award for Fiction.